breakanalysis/asciiban/README.md

 # Textbased kanban issue tracker

-Each issue has a key-value data structure with arbitrary information.
+Each issue has a key-value data structure with predefined and custom data.
 The mandatory keys are id (auto-generated increasing id), title and status.
 Status is automatically initiated to 'backlog'.
 The 'status' key has predefined usage as columns of a kanban board.